 Open the mesh select menu to create a new mesh with default settings or by duplicating/importing mesh settings from another mesh.

 Before a simulation run can be started, the assigned mesh needs to be generated.

 While meshes are created within a simulation, all meshes, independent of where they were first created, can be referenced in, assigned to, and edited from any other simulation setup.
 Copying a simulation does not also copy meshes, but simply references the original mesh as an independent object.

 Most of the mesh settings depend on the chosen mesh algorithm.
 Current meshing strategies available on the platform are:

 As mentioned above, the available meshing algorithms depend on the chosen analysis type, but also on the CAD domain file format.
 E.g. FEA simulations are limited to the Tet-dominant mesher, while most CFD cases can be solved with any of the given meshing types.
-And CAD files, using the STL file format can currently only be meshed using the parametric mode of the hex-dominant mesher.
+CAD files, uploaded in the STL file format can currently only be meshed using the parametric mode of the hex-dominant mesher.